-Prerequisite: Psychology I. Five hours per week for one term.
+Prerequisite: Psychology I.

 Pedagogy and School Economy

 This course, made up of two somewhat distinct parts, consists of lectures, assigned readings, reports, and recitations based on text-books.
 The work presupposes a knowledge of, and is for the most part based upon, the established facts of educational psychology and child study, attention being directed primarily to the practical bearing of these facts upon the work of the teacher.